-- Location: there are two informal play areas, one on the north side of the park with children's play equipment and a second with water jets in the pond located on the south side of the park - Size: 1375 m2 - Amenities - Play equipment provides a range of different play opportunities for children of varying age groups.
-In the north play area, equipment and activities geared toward younger children are located adjacent to the sandbox, while equipment focused for older children and even adults, is located further south. - Variety of play structures including climbers, balance beams, see-saws, swings, slides and spinning equipment.
-Much of the play equipment has also been designed to support adults as well. - Materials - Rubber surfacing made from recycled materials, crushed rolled granite, and IPE decking will be used for the ground plane.
+- Location: there are two play areas, one on the north side of the park and a second above the pond on the south side of the park - Size: 1375 m - Amenities - Play equipment provides a range of different play opportunities for children of varying age groups.
+The northern play area provides equipment and activities for younger children, while the southern play area provides equipment for older children and even adults. - Variety of play structures including climbers, balance beams, see-saws, swings, slides and spinning equipment.
+Much of the play equipment has also been designed to support adults as well.